People

 Bri Price, M.Sc.

 Bri attended Oregon State University for both her undergraduate and graduate degrees and has strong interests in pollinators and education.
 She does extension and outreach about honey bees and other pollinators through seminars, workshops, bee program blogging, attending bee association meetings, and writing factsheets.
-She is also developing an improved Master Beekeeper Certification with the WA State Beekeepers Association.
+She is facilitating a new Master Beekeeper Certification with the Washington State Beekeepers Association.

 (she/her/hers)